scraed/2026/_posts/2026-04-27-rethinking-diffusion-Langevin.md

 = \int p(\mathbf{x}, t)\,\log \frac{p(\mathbf{x}, t)}{q(\mathbf{x}, t)}\,d\mathbf{x}.
 $$

 Maximum likelihood training of $p$ corresponds to minimizing this KL divergence at the data time $t=0$.
-In a diffusion model, however, we introduce an explicit **forward diffusion time** $t$ and then learn a **backward (reverse-time) process** that maps from noisy states back to data.
+In a diffusion model, however, we introduce an explicit **forward diffusion time** $t$ and then learn a **reverse (reverse-time) process** that maps from noisy states back to data.
 Intuitively, this suggests that we should “distribute” the KL objective over diffusion time: instead of treating the KL only at $t=0$, we examine how it evolves along the forward process.

 The way to "distribute" the KL is consdering the **time derivative** of the KL divergence along the forward dynamics, noting that